TigerAppsOrg/TigerSpot/deployment/README.md

 # TigerSpot AWS Deployment Guide

-This guide covers deploying TigerSpot on AWS with:
+This guide covers deploying TigerSpot on AWS with CI/CD:

+- **GitHub Actions** for automated CI/CD

 - **EC2** for the SvelteKit frontend + Express backend
 - **RDS** for PostgreSQL database